JiaHongMai/Projects/README.md

 Project 1: Kickstarter

-Built a predictive model to guess which kickstarter campaign is likely to succeeed and reach their target goal.
-Build a clustering model to group the campaigns to gain insights into their geographical location, industries, etc.
+Built a predictive model to guess which kickstarter campaign is likely to succeeed and reach their target goal.\n Build a clustering model to group the campaigns to gain insights into their geographical location, industries, etc.

 Project 2: Austrial Natural Disasters Simulation